 Above and below, a pair of rare Louis XV Period carved walnut fauteuils by Pierre Nogaret.

 They are stamped Nogaret A Lyon.
-Silk Damask fabric Mary Helen used was from Tassanari et Chatel
+Silk Damask fabric Mary Helen used was from Tassanari et Chatel.

 Nogaret was the most important chair joiners of the provinces.
 His work is on the same par as many of the Parisian makers.
 In 1745 he became a master joiner.
 He made most of his seating from black walnut and they were left primarily in a natural state.